mistadikay/blog/src/pages/2018-07-02-scala-implicit-polymorphism/index.md

 public static Stubber doReturn(Object toBeReturned, Object... toBeReturnedNext)
 ```

-So basically the second version is a convenient new way to check more than one values at once:
+<br>So basically the second version is a convenient new way to check more than one values at once:

 ```java
 // uses first version of the method